Nguyen Van Nghi: Biography

-Born in Hanoi, French Indochina (present-day Vietnam), Nghi was educated in Vietnam, China and France.
+Born in Hanoi, French Indochina (present-day Vietnam), Nghi was educated in Vietnam, China, and France.
 Completing his medical degree from the Montpellier University, he began a combined Eastern and Western medical practice in 1940.

 In 1954 he devoted his practice entirely to acupuncture based on the classical texts: Huangdi Neijing (Suwen, Lingshu) and the Nan Jing.
 He was a doctor, author, teacher and scholar of the classic texts of Chinese Medicine (acupuncture-moxibustion).
-Much of his life's work revolved around translating and adding his own commentary to an unmolested Tang Dynasty copy of the Huangdi Neijing (Yellow Emperor's Internal Classic) from an ancient script into the French language.
+Much of his life's work revolved around translating and adding his own commentary to an unmolested Tang dynasty copy of the Huangdi Neijing (Yellow Emperor's Internal Classic) from an ancient script into the French language.

 He was insistent that Western medicine and Chinese Medicine were not separate scientific pursuits, but that there was One Medicine.

 It would appear likely that some of this account is legend rather than history.
 The commentary referred to as that of 'Ma Yuan Tai (Ma Shi)' would most likely be Ma Xuan Tai (c.1580).
 The commentary attributed to Zhang Yan Yin (Zhang Shi)' would most likely be Zhang An Yin (Zhang Zhi Cong) (1619–1674).
 These dates would be consistent with the transmission of Chinese medicine to Vietnam in the 1700s.

-Van Nghi began to collaborate with Albert Chamfrault and M. Ung Kan Sam.
-The beginning of this school can be attributed to George Soulié de Morant who is the founder of the French school of acupuncture.
-By 1966 Chamfrault had become President of the French Acupuncture Association, and had succeeded in gathering all the physician acupuncturists - followers of De la Fuÿe, Niboyet and others under the same umbrella (The National Confederation of Medical Acupuncturists, founded in 1969.
+Nghi began to collaborate with Albert Chamfrault and M. Ung Kan Sam.
+The beginning of this school can be attributed to George Soulié de Morant, who is the founder of the French school of acupuncture.
+By 1966, Chamfrault had become President of the French Acupuncture Association, and had succeeded in gathering all the physician acupuncturists - followers of De la Fuÿe, Niboyet and others under the same umbrella (The National Confederation of Medical Acupuncturists, founded in 1969.
 Chamfrault died in 1969 and Dr. Van Nghi inherited his mantle.